MCP Tools

 - current canonical MCP server registration status

-Recommended first test
+Recommended first tests

 Attach core.agent_get_decision_context(table_name STRING) to a Snowflake Intelligence agent, then ask: